Check out the troubleshooting page.

 European privacy laws require apps that use device identifiers (such as IDFA, the identifier for advertising, or UDIDs) to ask for permission by the user before using said identifiers.

-iCleaner doesn't use Cydia's payment backend, therefore it won't be visible as a purchased item in the Cydia app.
+iCleaner has its own payment processing backend, therefore it won't be visible as a purchased item in your package manager.

 Just run it with "Test mode" enabled. iCleaner will backup files instead of actually deleting them.
 Backup files can be restored or removed afterwards.